How to install SSL certificate on Apache server in 2025

 4.3.
 Disabling weak protocols (SSLv3, TLS 1.0/1.1)

 When I disabled TLS 1.0 on a production server, some legacy clients briefly broke.
-To solve this, I kept a fallback vhost for internal apps using an isolated subdomain and strict firewall rules.
+To solve this, I kept a fallback virtual host for internal apps using an isolated subdomain and strict firewall rules.

 4.4.
 Validating OCSP stapling